caiiiycuk/js-dos-docs/Writerside/topics/Player-API.md

 ## DosProps

-DosProps is a properties that you can use to control player after creation, use it like this:
+DosProps are properties that you can use to control player after creation, use it like this:

 ```Javascript
 cost props = Dos(elem, options);